CaioAugustoo/alloy-challenge/server/README.md

 - Database: I used Postgres as the database, but I could have used a different database like MongoDB or MySQL.
 The choice of database right here is personal preference, because I work with Postgres a lot.

+- ORM: I didn't use an ORM like TypeORM or Prisma, but I could have.
+ORMs like TypeORM and Prisma can make it easier to work with databases, but they can also add complexity and overhead to the project.
+I used plain SQL queries in this project to keep things simple and straightforward.

 ---

 ## Possible next steps